Transparent dark purple Insurte logo

 Who else doesn’t need a visa to visit France?

-How do I apply for a France visa?
+How do I apply for a visa for France?

 The visa application process for France depends on the length and purpose of your visit but begins online through an official site called France-visas.
-Once you’ve identified the specific visa you need, you can gather the required documents and submit your application to a French embassy, mainly through the help of a visa processor (such as VFS Global).
+Once you’ve identified the specific visa you need (in most cases, it's a Type C Schengen visa), you can gather the required documents and submit your application to a French embassy, mainly through the help of a visa processor (such as TLScontact).

 Can I apply for a France visa online?